Relintai/pandemonium_engine_docs/engine_development/cpp/custom_resource_format_loaders.md

 Each file format consist of a data container and a `ResourceFormatLoader`.

-ResourceFormatLoaders are usually simple classes which return all the necessary metadata for supporting new extensions in Godot.
+ResourceFormatLoaders are usually simple classes which return all the necessary metadata for supporting new extensions in Pandemonium.
 The class must return the format name and the extension string.

 In addition, ResourceFormatLoaders must convert file paths into